-After nearly 7 weeks in COVID-19 lockdown, we've finally made it to Alert Level 2 – Congratulations New Zealand!
-While it's important to still be vigilant and precautionary, we'll start to see our towns and cities come back to life with the opening of restaurants, cafes, and bars in the upcoming days.
+After another three weeks in COVID-19 lockdown, we've finally set a date to move back to Alert Level 2 – Congratulations Auckland!
+While it's important to still be vigilant and precautionary, we'll start to see our city come back to life with the opening of restaurants, cafes, and bars in the upcoming week.

 But, as we all know, Level 2 does not mean back to life as we know it, which is why we're here to help explain what to expect dining in Level 2.